Hiroshima & Nagasaki Commemoration Events

 Meditation by Nancy Hyvarinen

-KIDS GUERNICA mural on display
+KIDS GUERNICA mura

 * Please bring your own chair to these events.